Marshall Goldsmith, author of ‘What Got You Here Won’t Get You There’ asks some interesting questions about business coaching.

 The great Western disease of “I will be happy when…” is becoming an epidemic.
 You know the symptoms.
 You start thinking: “I will be happy when I get that…BMW…that promotion…that status…that money”.
 The only way to cure the disease is to find happiness and meaning now.

-A second theme from old people was friends and family.
+A second theme from old folks was friends and family.
 You may work for a wonderful company and believe that your contribution is very important.
 But when you are 95 and you look around your death bed, very few of your fellow employees will be waving goodbye!
 Your friends and family will probably be the only people who care.

 Don’t get so lost in pleasing the people who don’t care that you neglect the people who do.